codio-templates/ThinkJava2/.guides/content/variables-and-operators-assigning-variables.md

 ```

 Variables must be **initialized** (assigned for the first time) before they can be used.
 You can declare a variable and then assign a value later, as in the previous example.
-You can also declare and initialize on the same line:
+You can also declare and initialize on the [ the same line:](open_file code/ch02/DeclareAssign.java panel=0 ref="String message2" count=3)

 ```code
 String message = "Hello!";